AvacWeb/LG-Framework/docs/core.md

 LG Core
 ===================
-The core.js file is required for LG framework to work.
+The core.js file is required for LG to work.

 Here's a list of functions for use within the LG core.js